China–Norway relations: 2010s

-2018
+Norway and China normalized its diplomatic and political bilateral relations, which had been frozen since 2010 when Liu Xiaobo received the Nobel Peace Prize.
 In 2018, Norway's private IT infrastructure was penetrated by China's Ministry of State Security-linked hacking group APT31.

-2019

 In July 2019, the UN ambassadors from 22 nations, including Norway, signed a joint letter to the UNHRC condemning China's persecution of the Uyghurs as well as its mistreatment of other minority groups, urging the Chinese government to close the Xinjiang internment camps.

-2021
+2020s

 Norwegian parliamentary email accounts were breached by Chinese state hackers during the 2021 Microsoft Exchange Server data breach.

-2023

 The bilateral relations of China and Norway has seen some improvements since the normalization in 2016.
 In talks held between former Chinese minister of foreign affairs Qin Gang and Norwegian prime minister Jonas Gahr Støre in May 2023, Gang described Norway as a friendly country, and that there is a "massive potential for cooperation" During the meeting it was also announced that the Norwegian passport would be eligible for longer stays of 72/144 hours in China without a Visa.
 With the improving relations, the trade between the nations have grown significantly, with imports to Norway almost quadrupling.
 China is exporting, mainly high-tech goods, and Norway exporting mainly raw materials.

-2024

 In 2024, Norway blocked the sale of the last privately owned property on Svalbard for national security reasons following interest in its acquisition from a Chinese buyer.
 In July 2024, Norwegian authorities arrested a suspected spy for China.
+In May 2026, the Norwegian Police Security Service arrested a Chinese national on suspicion of attempting to illegally obtain satellite data.

+In July 2026, Norwegian prime minister Støre urged China to use its influence with Russia to help facilitate negotiations aimed at ending the war in Ukraine.
+Støre said that China's close relationship with Russia gave Beijing a unique opportunity to encourage peace talks, while also arguing that this partnership constrained China's economic and political relations with Europe.